 Janet Wilkinson Schwartz.
 After 15 years in the clinical laboratory, Foreign Service assignments prompted a switch from the microscope to the microfilm reader.
 Genealogical research interests, in addition to Irish immigration, include the Great Lakes region, Eastern European Jewish immigration and Civil War pension records

 Richard Hinton is the manager of the Spatial Analysis Laboratory at the George Washington University Department of Geography.
 Hinton also manages day-to-day operations for the Center for Urban & Environmental Research, the geospatial research arm of the Geography Department.
 In May 2015 Mr. Hinton deployed to Nepal with Shelter Cluster as an Information Officer to assist with the international earthquake response.

-Key research assistants on this project include: Hope McCaffrey, Katie Carper, Lindsay Chervinsky, and Lindsay D. Graham.
+Key research assistants on this project include: Hope McCaffrey, Katie Carper, Lindsay Chervinsky, Lindsay D. Graham, and Melanie Strating.

 Additional research assistants for the project: Sara Barrack, Theresa Baum, Ali Beachman, Caitlyn Borghi, Meagan Byrne, Madeline Crispell, Emily deRedon, James Feenstra, Holly Firlein, Bill Horne, Greg Hughes, Jon Keljik, Erika MacLeod, Madlyn Murtha, Michelle Ordway, Mika Ramachandran, Lauren Ricci, Megan Rohrer, Elizabeth Rosenwasser, Michael Salgarola, Rachel Scharf, Aly Seeberger, Emma Shindell, Milica Taskovic, and Sam Wood.